 - It is located just north of the Village of Chimney Rock in Rutherford County, about 25 miles southeast of Asheville in Western North Carolina.

 - The Rock is managed as part of Chimney Rock State Park, originally established as Hickory Nut Gorge State Park in 2005.
 However, it’s been a tourist attraction since 1885 and has offered park facilities since 1916.

-- You can access Chimney Rock State Park via Alt US-74, which is joined by US-64 to pass through the Village of Chimney Rock.
+- You can access Chimney Rock State Park via Alt US-74, which US-64 joins to pass through the Village of Chimney Rock.

 - If you’re not already staying in the Village (or nearby), spend time shopping, eating, and responsibly drinking after exploring Chimney Rock State Park.